 What Turkey Breast to Buy

-Most grocery stores sell turkey breasts all year round.
+Most grocery stores sell turkey breasts year-round.
 You'll either find them in the chest coolers or in the butcher's display case.
 For this method, buy bone-in and skin-on breasts.

-One 3-pound half-breast will feed two to four people.
-A whole 6- to 7-pound turkey breast (two breasts, still joined at the breast bone) will feed six to eight people.
+One (three-pound) half-breast will feed two to four people.
+A whole (six- to seven-pound) turkey breast (two breasts, still joined at the breast bone) will feed six to eight people.
 This method here will work for either amount of meat.

 Prepping the Turkey Breast for Cooking